(Please answer the three questions)

 Step Four- Show the Property to the Applicant- Virtually or in Person

-From this point, if you and your tenant are comfortable to leave Step 4 out entirely and you’ve got them to sign a disclaimer that they accept the property without a physical inspection, relying on the walk-through inspection…then Happy Days!
+From this point, if you and your tenant are comfortable leaving Step 4 out entirely and you’ve got them to sign a disclaimer that they accept the property without a physical inspection, relying on the walk-through inspection…then Happy Days!

 Option 1- Go to the property and use Zoom (download the app ‘Zoom Cloud Meeting’) or use Facetime- show the (nearly approved) tenant the property in more detail as a one-on-one ‘virtual’ inspection, going through whatever your tenant wants to see in more detail, showing them via your smartphone as a video viewing portal for the tenant at the other end.